TheAngryRaven/Ravenclaw/readme.md

 ***
 ###TODO
-####Random bot crash
->I have appeared to have fixed the bug, the bot would go into a "black hole" state when it was GHOSTED, fix that, and fixed how pings are sent.
-So far no black holes, think I fixed it.

-####Group join / leave events
+####Fix group join / leave events
->make the bot respond to people leaving and joining.
+>Figure out how to decode the packet telling me information like what group and who left/joined

 ####Image sending
 >I've got the packets needed to send, just need to figure out how to seralize the image.